-SUBJECT: Additional items:
+Additional Items:

-- i) General matters of concern to Board Members regarding matters not appearing on the agenda.
-(Discussion) - ii) Old and New Business.
-(Discussion) - iii) Schedule of next meeting.
-The following date has been scheduled in advance but is subject to change at any time: October 22, 2024 (Annual Meeting).
+- a) General matters of concern to Board Members regarding matters not appearing on the agenda.
+(Discussion) - b) Reports on conferences and trainings.
+(Discussion) - c) Old and New Business.
+(Discussion) - d) Request for Future Agenda Topics (Discussion) - e) Schedule of next meeting.
+The following date has been scheduled in advance but is subject to change at any time: Tuesday, December 16, 2025.
 (For Possible Action)